diogoff/isttok-tomography/README.md

     - The three cameras are referred to as top (t), front (f) and bottom (b).

     - The pinhole and detector positions are provided in the code.

+    - An output file (`cameras.csv`) will be created with the start and ending positions for each line of sight.